Guidance

 Further submissions

-If a person is removed from the UK as a consequence of an inadmissibility decision but returns, any further attempt by them to claim protection in respect of their country of origin must be treated as a new protection claim, not as further submissions.
+If a person is removed from the UK as a consequence of an inadmissibility decision but returns, any further attempt by them to claim asylum in respect of their country of origin must be treated as a new asylum claim, not as further submissions.
+In such cases, the claim may be considered again for inadmissibility action.

 Further submissions on human rights refusals

-As has been set out, if a person alleges or claims that their EHCR rights will be breached if removed from the UK to a safe third country, because of a risk of serious harm in or being refouled from the third country, or that their removal from the UK would breach their private or family life rights, those claims must be fully considered.
+As has been set out, if a person alleges or claims that their ECHR rights will be breached if they are removed from the UK to a safe third country, for instance, because they would be at risk of serious harm in or being refouled from the third country, or that their removal from the UK would breach their private or family life rights, those claims must be fully considered, according to the relevant guidance, rules and in line with Standard of proof.
+This consideration must be within the inadmissibility decision letter, if the ECHR claims were made prior to the inadmissibility decision).

-All subsequent representations received on any such refused claims that have been refused where the appeal rights have either been certified or exhausted (or have lapsed) would be in the scope of the Further submissions policy, and must be considered accordingly.
+If such claims have previously been made and refused, and the appeal rights have either been certified or exhausted (or have lapsed), all subsequent representations received would be in the scope of the Further submissions policy, and must be considered accordingly.

 Judicial review